Vini Zabù team withdraws from Giro after doping cases - WHIZ News

 It adds that the Giro withdrawal “is an act of love for cycling.”

-Zabù received a wild-card invitation to the Giro by race organizer RCS.
+Zabù received a wild-card invitation to the Giro and race organizer RCS announced later that the slot would go to the Androni Giocattoli–Sidermec team instead.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports